 A Note on Rising Your Dough

 The preferred temperature for yeast to rise is 79 degrees, but our test kitchen tends towards cooler temperatures, so we have to be creative with reaching that preferred temperature.
-If we have time, we simply let the dough sit in front of a well lit window with lots of warm sunlight flooding through.
+If we have time, we simply let the dough sit in front of a well-lit window with lots of warm sunlight flooding through.

 Another one of our favorite methods is to put the dough on a wire wrack that will allow for air circulation on all sides of the dough and inside a proofing bag.
-The proofing bag will act like a green house by trapping in the moisture as well as amplify the heat coming from the sunshine or otherwise.
+The proofing bag will act like a greenhouse by trapping in the moisture as well as amplify the heat coming from the sunshine or otherwise.

 Sometimes, when we’re short on time, we like to cheat by placing it on the dashboard inside the car, or whichever side is facing the sun.
-The contained heat and sunlight especially speeds up the rising process, and depending on the temperature, your dough could be done rising in as little as half an hour or less.
+The contained heat and sunlight especially speed up the rising process, and depending on the temperature, your dough could be done rising in as little as half an hour or less.
 Then you can take the heated dough inside, and it should finish rising within five minutes.

 Once the dough is done rising, you must be gentle in handling it because you will leave a dent or wrinkle in the proofing.
 To do this, we recommend using a greased countertop rather than sprinkling it with flour.
 This way, you’ll be able to use a metal spatula to pick up the dough pieces rather than doing it by hand.

 By greasing the countertop rather than sprinkling it with flour, it’s easier to lift the sticky dough pieces from the counter with a spatula, and you won’t have any loose flour bits falling and burning in the hot oil.
 Another option is to place the dough pieces onto wax paper squares when setting them to rise.
-You can the lift them from the corners of the wax paper squares and carefully ease them into the oil.
+You can then lift them from the corners of the wax paper squares and carefully ease them into the oil.